 Key 4: Diversify Your Income Streams

-The book business, as mentioned, is incredibly volatile.
+The book business, as mentioned, is volatile.
 This bears repeating because many authors fall prey to the “making it” fallacy: wherein they finally, after years of struggling, have a solid breakout hit.
-And then, when the check comes in, they spend it.
+And then, when the check comes in, they expect for this to continue forever after.
+So they spend that cash.
 Or go full-time immediately.

 Being a full-time author, where all you do is write (and manage your book business) is very, very rare.
 Most artists (not just authors) must develop other income streams to smooth out dips in monthly cash flow.
-Otherwise there will be moments where they cannot pay the rent or some other needed expense.
+Otherwise there will be moments where royalties are lean and they cannot pay the rent or some other needed expense.

 Within the book world, additional income streams to diversify include: